ReactiveX/rxjs/docs_app/README.md

 You also want to see those changes displayed properly in the doc viewer with a quick, edit/view cycle time.

-For this purpose, use the `yarn docs-watch` task, which watches for changes to source files and only re-processes the the files necessary to generate the docs that are related to the file that has changed.
+For this purpose, use the `npm run docs-watch` task, which watches for changes to source files and only re-processes the the files necessary to generate the docs that are related to the file that has changed.
 Since this task takes shortcuts, it is much faster (often less than 1 second) but it won't produce full fidelity content.
 For example, links to other docs and code examples may not render correctly.
 This is